 And that wraps up our list!
 Once you have the data you need, you can easily export it in a PDF or CSV file to make it ready for presentation.
 Speaking of which…

 Competitive Intelligence Step 3: Analyze the Data and Present to Stakeholders

 At this point you should have plenty of competitive intelligence data at your disposal, but you’ll need to properly analyze and present it in a way that everyone who sees it gets the most out of your research.
-When analyzing the data keep these questions in the back of your mind to make your findings more meaningful to key stakeholders.

 - How can this competitive intelligence research influence my marketing and sales strategies?

 - What insights can our product team gain from the way our competitors position their own offerings?

 - Do customer reviews reveal different ways for us to better stand out from the competition?

 Crayon’s 2018 State of Market Intelligence Report showed an overwhelming majority (84 percent) prefer to share competitive intelligence via email.
 Additional data shows meetings (61 percent) and internal chat services (32 percent) like Slack are also popular options for sharing your research.

 Regardless of the method you choose, make sure the people you present to walk away with a clear idea of your research data and how to use it to improve your brand’s offerings, exposure, and online reputation.
 The worst thing to happen in these presentations is your stakeholders are confused about your findings and don’t leverage it to improve the business.

 Crayon’s findings show that 28 percent of competitive intelligence researchers will update data when they have the time to do so.
 However, 36 percent wish they could update their research information on a weekly basis.